rime/weasel/RimeWithWeasel/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : RimingWeasel Project Overview
+    STATIC LIBRARY : RimeWithWeasel Project Overview
 ========================================================================

-AppWizard has created this RimingWeasel library project for you.
+AppWizard has created this RimeWithWeasel library project for you.

-This file contains a summary of what you will find in each of the files that make up your RimingWeasel application.
+This file contains a summary of what you will find in each of the files that make up your RimeWithWeasel application.

-RimingWeasel.vcproj
+RimeWithWeasel.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the